 - It is a general, legal and ethical principle that all members of the dental team providing treatment should obtain consent before starting treatment.

-- Where this is not practicable, another appropriately qualified dental professional who is familiar with the proposed treatment should obtain consent.
-You should make sure the other professional understands the risks and follows the GDC's guidance on consent.
+- Where this is not practicable, another appropriately qualified dental professional familiar with the proposed treatment should obtain consent.
+You should make sure this other professional understands the risks and benefits and follows the GDC's guidance on consent.

 - All members of the dental team have a responsibility to verify that consent has been properly obtained before starting treatment.

-Consent to dental examinations is implied when, having been told what is planned and properly advised, the patient voluntarily sits in the dental chair and opens their mouth.
+Consent to dental examinations is implied when, for example, having been told what is planned and properly advised, the patient voluntarily sits in the dental chair and opens their mouth.

 For procedures other than dental examinations, including radiographs, the patient's express consent (oral or written) is needed.